 Pedagogical, denominational & bilingual: These are the special focus schools in Zurich

-- Rudolf Steiner School Zurich: This school follows Waldorf education, where children are not only supported cognitively but also accompanied in their creative and social development.
+- Rudolf Steiner School Zurich: This school follows Waldorf education, where children are not only supported cognitively but also supported in their creative and social development.
 Crafts, music, and artistic subjects are firmly integrated into the lessons to strengthen young personalities holistically.

 - Cantaleum Zurich: Cantaleum follows a German-English curriculum and places a special emphasis on musical development.
 At this private school in Zurich, children have the opportunity to learn an instrument and bring their musical talents into everyday school life.